sumeetmathpati/cs-gate/_dbms/relational-algebra/operators-in-relational-algebra.md

 # Project (π)

-- This operator prints the only attributes of table that we want.
+- The project operator selects certain columns (attributes) from the relation.
+- It's a **cNOT a commutative** operation.
 - **Syntax:**
     - `π A1, A2 (r)`
     - Above statement selects/prints only *A1* and *A2* attributes of all rows in relation *r*.